Intensive Programme - the IP

 The IP has three main objectives:

-- * To synthesise in a problem-oriented platform the content and methodologies taught during the first and second semester course units.
+- To sum up and reflect on the content and methodologies taught during the first and second semesters, in a problem-oriented platform.

-* To meet and interact with other Euroculture consortium participants during a a seven-day intensive course.
+- To meet and interact with other Euroculture consortium students and staff during a a seven-day intensive course.

 Current IP Topics